-Fifteen years.
-That’s how long I’ve been practicing law.
-The time has flown by and is checkered with some typical and not-so-typical milestones of a litigator.
+2003 seems like a long time ago.
+And that’s how long I have been practicing law.
+The time has flown by and is checkered with some typical and not-so-typical milestones of a litigator-turned-estate planner.

 I graduated from the University of Wisconsin in 2003 after earning my Bachelor’s degree from Tufts University.
 I ventured to New York City to join my husband in the excitement, grind, and hustle that the City offers.
 Starting at an insurance defense firm in Midtown, I was handed an endless string of cases defending hospitals, doctors, and landlords in medical malpractice and premises liability claims.
 My first hearing was in the Bronx.
 Dozens and dozens of attorneys who had never before met shouted the case name to locate their counterpart.
 Together we sat in the hallway and filled out the scheduling order.
 We met with a clerk to get it signed.
 I never saw a judge.
 This was “justice”?
 Needless to say, it was an eye opening experience for a young attorney.
 I took many depositions early on, drafted motions, and stayed up late working.
 I learned to negotiate, be persuasive, and work hard for my clients.

 In 2005 my husband and I moved to Wisconsin.
 I joined a prestigious, regional firm that practiced in a range of areas.
 I participated in my first trial—a non-compete employment dispute.
 Our client lost at trial but won on appeal.
 I saw a judge persuaded by details and not the law.
 I learned how to continue advocating for our client after an initial defeat to achieve the just result.
 I also handled a number of Section 1983 claims and represented county governments throughout Wisconsin.
 Most cases dealt with claims against law enforcement.
 I learned how to get a male-dominated sector to believe in me as their lawyer.
 It worked and I was successful.